-Check out our growing collection of online primary sources related to Washington's two terms as President of the United States.
-Treaties, addresses, acts, and more.
+Explore Mount Vernon's growing collection of online primary sources related to Washington's two terms as President of the United States, including treaties, addresses, acts, and more.

 On the afternoon of April 30, 1789, George Washington stepped out onto the balcony of Federal Hall in Lower Manhattan to take the oath as the first President of the United States.
 When Samuel Otis, the Secretary of the Senate, held out a Bible before Washington, he placed his right hand upon it.